 Ending scene [Marilyn]: “You’re not an asshole, Mark.
 You’re just trying so hard to be.”

 Cognitive vs. Affective Empathy

 For example, if you see someone fall and rip their jeans, experiencing cognitive empathy would be to place yourself in their shoes and realize the other person would likely be thinking “How embarrassing!”
-But affective empathy would be to actually experience feeling embarrassed for them along with feeling a compassionate desire to help them.
+But affective empathy would be to actually experience feeling embarrassed for them along with a compassionate desire to help them in that moment.

-As seen in the matrix below, people on the autism spectrum have impaired cognitive empathy and intact affective empathy, while people on the dark triad spectrum have the reverse: intact cognitive empathy and impaired affective empathy.
-Thus, people on the autism spectrum have interpersonal difficulties because they have difficulty understanding social situations, while people on the dark triad spectrum understand social situations well but often have antisocial objectives.
-So while people on the autism spectrum are asocial, while people on on the dark triad spectrum are antisocial.
-It is also possible to have both autism and dark triad spectrum traits, and thus feel little cognitive or affective empathy.
+As seen in the matrix below, people on the autism spectrum have impaired cognitive empathy and intact affective empathy, while people on the Dark Triad spectrum have the reverse: intact cognitive empathy and impaired affective empathy.
+Thus, people on the autism spectrum have interpersonal difficulties because they have difficulty understanding social situations, while people on the Dark Triad spectrum understand social situations well, but often have antisocial objectives.
+So people on the autism spectrum are asocial, while people on the Dark Triad spectrum are antisocial.
+It is also possible to have both autism and Dark Triad spectrum traits, and thus feel little cognitive or affective empathy.

 “[People on the autism spectrum are] focused on ‘building a better box’; on the box itself, on how it’s made, on improving it, on what else it can be used for, on other boxes like it, and often wants others to hear about the box and their ideas, share in their enthusiasm, or at least be understanding or respectful of their enthusiasm about ‘the box’.